AbdKousara/NewsLetter/README.md

-# NewsLetter
+# Email NewsLetter
- Email newsletter
- mailchimp api usage
- And deployed to internet using heroku host
+ we use mailchimp api And deployed to internet using heroku host service